Sahurs

-Sahurs (/fr/) is a commune in the Seine-Maritime department in the Normandy region in northern France.
+Sahurs (/fr/) is a rural commune in the Seine-Maritime department in the Normandy region in northern France.
+Part of the Metropole Rouen Normandie, it is situated along the river Seine, about 15 kilometers southwest of Rouen.

 Geography

 A village of forestry and farming situated inside a meander of the river Seine, some 8 mi southwest of Rouen at the junction of the D5 and the D351 roads.
 A car ferry connects the commune with the south bank.

+Administration

+Sahurs is governed by a municipal council led by mayor Thierry Jouenne, elected in 2020.